 The Rose Garden in Florence

-When in Florence, it is definitely worth visiting the Rose Garden, a park in the Oltrarno neighbourhood that is full of surprises.
+When in Florence, it is definitely worth visiting the Rose Garden, the green corner under Piazzale Michelangelo.

 Legend has it that at the time of the birth of the Grand Duchy of Tuscany, if someone said the three code words “under the rose”, it meant they knew a big secret.

 And this secret code is as old as the subject, namely the rose.
 In fact, it seems that the earliest specimens date back 35 million years.

 This was certainly a topic dear to the heart of architect Giuseppe Poggi, who in 1865 was employed by the City of Florence to create the marvellous Rose Garden and adjoining Piazzale Michelangelo, when the city was about to replace Turin in being the capital of Italy.

 The Rose Garden covers approximately one hectare of terraced land, offering extraordinary panoramic city views.
 The best time to visit is from April to June when the roses are in bloom.
 There are over 350 species to admire, as well as beautiful lemon trees and small artificial lakes.

 The garden has three entrances: at the junction between Via dei Bastioni and Via del Monte alle Croci, from Viale Poggi, or via the steps from San Niccolò.